 FAILURE TO RESPOND

 All objections are waived.
 However, responding party may seek relief from the waiver similar to the way you can do it for interrogatories and inspection demands.
-C.C.P. §2030.280(a) (pdf)
+C.C.P. §2030.280(a).

-Motion for Admissions to be Deemed Admitted may be filed pursuant to C.C.P. §2030.280(b) (pdf).
-The statute states “the court shall make this order” unless proposed responses” in substantial compliance with C.C.P. §2033.220 are filed before the hearing.
-However, even though you filed delayed responses, you will be sanctioned because sanctions are MANDATORY pursuant to the code if your tardy responses came after the motion was filed.
-C.C.P. §2030.280(c) (pdf)
+Motion for Admissions to be Deemed Admitted may be filed pursuant to C.C.P. §2030.280(a).
+The statute states “the court shall make this order unless “proposed responses are in substantial compliance with C.C.P §2030.210, C.C.P. §2033.220 and C.C.P. §2033.230” are filed before the hearing.
+However, even though you filed delayed responses, you will be sanctioned because sanctions are MANDATORY, pursuant to the code if your tardy responses came after the motion was filed.
+See C.C.P. §2030.280(c).

 Untimely or unsworn responses to request for admissions are tantamount to no response at all.
-Zorro, Inc. Co.
-V. Great Pacific Securities Corp.
-(1977) 69 CA3d 90 7 (pdf)
+Zorro, Inc. Co. v.
+Great Pacific Securities Corp.
+(1977) 69 CA3d 90 7

 FAILURE TO MAKE A REASONABLE INVESTIGATION

 The propounding party may bring a Motion to Compel Further Responses or bring a Motion for Admissions to be Deemed Admitted if the answering party has not made a reasonable inquiry or has access to “readily available” information that would enable to admit or deny the matter.
-Weil and Brown, Cal.
+Cal.
 Prac.
-Guide: Civil Procedure Before Trial (TRG 2010), ¶8:1348
+Guide: Civil Procedure Before Trial (TRG 2020), ¶8:1348

-Alternatively, costs may be awarded after trial against a party for failure to inform oneself before answering C.C.P.
-Section 2033.420(a).
+Alternatively, costs may be awarded after trial against a party for failure to inform oneself before answering the Requests for Admission.
+C.C.P. §2033.420(a).
 The court may find there was no “good reason” for the failure to admit [Smith v.
-Circle P. Ranch Co., Inc. (1978) 87 CA3d 267–proof showing that responding party failed to investigate, when the means of obtaining the information were at hand, supports finding there were no “good reasons” for its denial; hence cost of proof sanctions were justified.]
-Weil and Brown, Cal.
-Prac.
-Guide: Civil Procedure Before Trial (TRG 2010), ¶ 8:1348
+Circle P. Ranch Co., Inc. (1978) 87 CA3d 267–-proof showing that responding party failed to investigate, when the means of obtaining the information were at hand, supports finding there were no “good reasons” for its denial; hence cost of proof sanctions were justified.]

 FAILURE TO ADMIT

 If it is found that you have unreasonably denied a Request for Admission, you may be ordered to pay attorney’s fees and costs incurred by the propounding party in proving the matter.
-C.C.P. §2033.420(b) (pdf).
-This can occur either after a motion for summary judgment or trial.
-See Weil and Brown, Cal.
-Prac.
-Guide: Civil Procedure Before Trial (TRG 2010), ¶8:1404 citing Barnett v.
-Penske Truck Leasing (2001) 90 CA4th 494, 497-499 Remember, that the cost of proof sanction is designed to compensate for unnecessary having to prove matters that should have been admitted.
-Thus, cost of proof sanctions can be awarded even if the propounding party lost the case.
-See Weil and Brown, Cal.
-Prac.
-Guide: Civil Procedure Before Trial (TRG 2010), ¶8:1405 citing Smith v.
-Circle P. Ranch Co., Inc. (1978) 87 CA3d 267, 276.
+C.C.P. §2033.420(b) This can occur either after a motion for summary judgment or trial.
+See California Civil Discovery Practice (CEB 4th Ed.
+2020), §9.89 citing Barnett v.
+Penske Truck Leasing (2001) 90 CA4th 494, 497-499